Will Contest FAQ in Harrisonburg

 Is a Handwritten Will Legal in Virginia?

 Handwritten wills can be considered legitimate and enforceable in Virginia, but there are a few requirements.
-Firstly it must be wholly handwritten by the testator (the deceased).
-Secondly, it needs to be signed by the testator.
-Thirdly, there had to be two witnesses who can testify the testator wrote the will.
+First, a handwritten will must be wholly handwritten by the testator (the deceased).
+Second, it needs to be signed by the testator.
+Third, there must be two witnesses who can testify that the testator wrote the will.
 If any of these are in question, the will can be contested.
 If you are concerned about the validity of your loved one’s will, call Obenshain Law Group today for help.

 Can children born after the will was made still claim a portion of the deceased’s estate?